villano-lab/nrCascadeSim/docs/source/03_Libraries.rst

 ========================================
-2. The modular structure of *obscura*
+3. The libraries of *nrCascadeSim*
 ========================================

 The computation of e.g. the electron recoil spectrum probed in direct detection experiments combines inputs from various fields of physics.